dsonbaker/email2whatsapp/README.md

         - PayPal will only return whether the user exists or not.
     - twitter
         - Twitter, the initial requests can link to the email.
 However, after a certain number of requests, it will only return whether the user exists or not.
+    - google
+        - Google will only return if the number is linked to an account.
+    - microsoft
+        - Microsoft will return some characters of the email linked to the number.
-> Note that all these sites have captcha verification, hence requiring human assistance for captcha resolution.
-Therefore, the fewer possibilities, the better the result will be.
+> Note that some of these websites have captcha verification, thus requiring human assistance for captcha resolution.
+Therefore, the fewer the possibilities, the better the outcome.
 ---
 #### Disclaimer
 > Please note that responsible use of this tool is essential.
 It’s important to respect individuals’ privacy and rights when using such tools.